mvaisakh/github/README.md

 **Since you've read this till here.
 I assume you've all this.
 So now let's actually begin**

 **Head to the [Wiki](https://github.com/mvaisakh/github/wiki/So,-The-Starting.)**

+If you have any doubts/issues, feel free to open up issues on this repo, comment on any page or commits.
+Likewise, if you are an Android developer, and want to ask doubts to me in person, then tag me with @mvaisakh in the Telegram group [Android ROM Developer Chat](https://t.me/android_builders_help).
+But I will not respond to personal queries or personal messages (Because lot of spams, hope you understand) and also I find the group a better means of communicating.